yblir/vllm-learn/docs/source/design/plugin_system.md

 Every plugin has three parts:

-1. **Plugin group**: The name of the entry point group. vLLM uses the entry point group `vllm2.general_plugins` to register general plugins.
+1. **Plugin group**: The name of the entry point group. vLLM uses the entry point group `vllm.general_plugins` to register general plugins.
 This is the key of `entry_points` in the `setup.py` file.
-Always use `vllm2.general_plugins` for vLLM's general plugins.
+Always use `vllm.general_plugins` for vLLM's general plugins.
 2. **Plugin name**: The name of the plugin.
 This is the value in the dictionary of the `entry_points` dictionary.
 In the example above, the plugin name is `register_dummy_model`.
 Plugins can be filtered by their names using the `VLLM_PLUGINS` environment variable.
 To load only a specific plugin, set `VLLM_PLUGINS` to the plugin name.
 3. **Plugin value**: The fully qualified name of the function to register in the plugin system.
 In the example above, the plugin value is `vllm_add_dummy_model:register`, which refers to a function named `register` in the `vllm_add_dummy_model` module.

 ## Types of supported plugins

-- **General plugins** (with group name `vllm2.general_plugins`): The primary use case for these plugins is to register custom, out-of-the-tree models into vLLM.
+- **General plugins** (with group name `vllm.general_plugins`): The primary use case for these plugins is to register custom, out-of-the-tree models into vLLM.
 This is done by calling `ModelRegistry.register_model` to register the model inside the plugin function.

-- **Platform plugins** (with group name `vllm2.platform_plugins`): The primary use case for these plugins is to register custom, out-of-the-tree platforms into vLLM.
+- **Platform plugins** (with group name `vllm.platform_plugins`): The primary use case for these plugins is to register custom, out-of-the-tree platforms into vLLM.
 The plugin function should return `None` when the platform is not supported in the current environment, or the platform class's fully qualified name when the platform is supported.

 ## Guidelines for Writing Plugins